-- 1. Test whether there are authorization procedures approved by the agency's policy board on file. - 2.
-Test whether the procedures are being followed.
+- 1. Test whether there are authorization procedures approved by the agency's board of directors on file. - 2.
+Test whether the procedures are followed.

 NOTE: Not all Federal and State financial assistance programs require a separate authorization for each individual client.